emdeh/pdf-document-processor/README.md

   - Extracts data from PDFs using Azure Document Intelligence.
   - Supports custom models specified in a YAML configuration file.
   - Writes extracted data to Excel files with appropriate formatting.

+- **Raw Processing:**
+  - Extracts data from PDFs using Azure Document Intelligence.
+  - Supports custom models specified in a YAML configuration file.
+  - Writes extracted raw data to Excel files with no formatting.

+- **Postprocessing:**
+  - Allows for several different kinds of data treating pipelines for improved data analytics.
+  - *Excel Handler:*
+    - Fill Missing Dates from known date values.
+  - *PDF Postprocessor:*
+    - Categorise by user specified value.
+    - Add date prefix to filenames.
+    - Identify and remove duplicates.

 ## Prerequisites